grate-driver/grate/Vertex-Shader-ISA.md

 To update the content of the condition register, bits "condition set" and "condition flags write enable" must be set and .x component must be enabled in the op write-mask.
 If both vector and scalar masks enables .x, vector takes precedence.

 To execute instruction conditionally, "condition check" bit needs to be enabled combined with the "predicate was true/false" bit.
+If both "predicate was true/false" bits are disabled, instruction won't be executed.

 As the result of a predicate vector instruction, corresponding components of the destination register are set to 1.0f (true) or 0.0f (false).